.

 Creative Places Darndale

-Creative Places Darndale is a three-year project supported by the Arts Council.
-The Creative Places programme invests in places (such as towns, villages, suburbs, island communities) that have had fewer opportunities to take part in the arts.
+Creative Places Darndale promotes the arts in the area, and supports artists who live in Darndale, Clonshaugh, Priorswood, Belcamp and Moatview.
+Creative Places Darndale is run by Northside Partnership and is supported by the Arts Council and Dublin City Council Arts Office.
+The Creative Places programme invests in places (such as towns, villages, suburbs and island communities) that have had fewer opportunities to take part in the arts.

 Find out more